 The Importance of Recruiting Quality Members

-One of the most essential factors determining the continued success of the Chapter and the Fraternity, is the recruitment of new members.
-As college students, our tenure as an active member is limited.
+One of the most essential factors determining the continued success of the Chapter and the Fraternity is the recruitment of new members.
+As college students, our tenure as active members is limited.
 Therefore, we need to recognize the importance of bringing new individuals into Kappa Kappa Psi.
 Recruiting new members ensures that the Chapter and the Fraternity will continue to grow and thrive after we graduate and move on.

 While initiating more Brothers to the ranks of Kappa Kappa Psi is important, it is equally important, if not more so, to ensure that we recruit quality members.
 Therefore, our focus should be on selecting men and women who demonstrate themselves to be outstanding band members.
-New members should build upon current chapter strengths and increase the leadership potential not only within the chapter, but also the band program.
+New members should build upon current chapter strengths and increase their leadership potential not only within the chapter but also in the band program.

 Remember that choosing new members involves an investment of time, resources, and goodwill.
 Choosing new members carefully maintains a high level of quality, and often saves time and resources in the long run.
 Therefore, the Chapter should develop a recruiting plan to identify outstanding individuals for invitation into Kappa Kappa Psi.

 To identify the best individuals within the band program, we suggest that the chapter develop a list of criteria for evaluating potential recruits.
 It is important that the chapter write this list on paper and distribute a copy to every active member.
 If the list is written then individuals can refer to the record should any questions arise.
 The list provided here indicates a few qualities for evaluating new recruits.
 The chapter is encouraged to expand on this list and keep a written record of their files.
 Potential recruits should demonstrate the following qualities:

 Passive versus Active Recruitment